-(a) Represents the Adjusted EBITDA of the U.K. JV Entities through the June 1, 2021 closing of the U.K. JV Transaction.
+- (a) Represents the Adjusted EBITDA of the U.K. JV Entities through the June 1, 2021 closing of the U.K. JV Transaction. - (b) The 2021 amount represents the Adjusted EBITDA of the VMO2 JV for the period beginning June 1, 2021.

-Adjusted EBITDA Margin - 2021 and 2020
+Adjusted EBITDA Margin

-The following table sets forth the Adjusted EBITDA margins (Adjusted EBITDA divided by revenue) of each of our consolidated reportable segments:
+The following table sets forth the Adjusted EBITDA margins (Adjusted EBITDA divided by revenue) of each of our reportable segments: